TrainWeb.org Facebook Page

 The second train of the day passing the SD9.

 The power for the third train of the day.
-I heard a horn coming up the valley, so I knew the BNSF which had a train waiting at Gold Bar was on its way.
+I heard a horn coming up the valley, so knew that the BNSF freight train, which we had passed at Gold Bar, was on its way.

-BNSF 6894 East was the first freight train to come through Skykomish this morning.
-I came back to the grounds and rode my first trip of the morning; I would make fourteen trips, seven on each trainset, during my visit.
+BNSF 6894 East.
+I came back to the grounds and rode my first trip of the morning; I would make fourteen trips, seven on each trainset, during our visit.

-While I was on my first trip, BNSF 6917 West came through with the Boeing airplane fuselages.
+While I was on my first trip, BNSF 6917 West came through with Boeing airplane fuselages on the way to Renton.

-We are about to enter the east portal of the Cascade Tunnel in reduced size.
-We came back to the boarding area and I switched to the other train and went the other way around the track.
+We were about to enter the east portal of the Cascade Tunnel in reduced size then returned to the boarding area and I switched to the second train and went the other way around the track.

 The trestle made out of railroad ties.